OISF/suricata/doc/userguide/devguide/codebase/code-style.rst

 -------------------

 Before opening a pull request, please also try to ensure it is formatted properly.
-We use ``clang-format`` for this, which has git integration through the ``git-clang-format`` script to only format your changes.
+Suricata uses ``clang-format`` for this, which has git integration through the ``git-clang-format`` script to only format your changes.

 On some systems, it may already be installed (or be installable via your package